wp-plugins/youtube-video-sitemap-generator/README.txt

 All errors to be tracked via github please: https://github.com/vimes1984/video_sitemap

+== Frequently Asked Questions ==

+None yet

 == Installation ==

 1. Upload `` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the "Plugins" menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress
-1. Place `<?php do_action("video-sitemap_hook"); ?>` in your templates

 == Screenshots ==

-1. Pick your post type:
+1. Pick your post type from the backend administrator interface:

+== Upgrade Notice ==
+None yet

 == Changelog ==